rcarver/config/README.md

     attr :content, "Hello"

-**Important** All attributes of a Pattern must have a non-nil value.
-If an attribute of your Pattern is optional, it must have a default value.
+**Important** All attributes of a Pattern must have a value.
+If nil is an acceptable value, you must set that as the default.

 #### Keys